-If the password expires after the number of days defined in Expire Password After has passed, the user will be prompted to enter a new password as shown in Image 105.
-The new password must match the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration $\rightarrow$ Services $\rightarrow$ Authentication, as described in Chapter 3.19.1.
+The dialog for entering a new password is shown in Figure 104.
+The new password must comply with the rules stated in the GUI, which depend on the Force Password Complexity level set in Configuration \rightarrow Services \rightarrow Authentication, as described in Chapter 3.19.1.